The history of Bread in France

 This is because bread makers use ingredients and processes that keep the price of bread affordable while maintaining the quality.

-Some bakers now have their own speciality baguette recipes, while some follow traditional baguette recipes.
+Some bakers have their own speciality baguette recipes, while some follow traditional recipes.

 You must decide which one is your favourite, do you prefer traditional baguettes or special baguettes from the bakers?

 In France, there are still many bakeries.
 According to French Today, the current calculation of bakeries is 1 : 1600 of the population.

-Bread is still very much alive in French communities and I expect will be a big part of their history in the future.
+Bread is still very much alive in French communities and I suspect it will be a big part of their future too.